azki4/lab9/README.md

 # lab9
-This is for lab 9.
+Hello World, This is for lab 9.